bshoshany/thread-pool/README.md

 Checking that pausing works:
 ============================
 Resetting pool to 4 threads.
+Checking that the pool correctly reports that it is not paused.
+-> PASSED!
 Pausing pool.
+Checking that the pool correctly reports that it is paused.
+-> PASSED!
 Submitting 12 tasks, each one waiting for 200ms.
 Immediately after submission, should have: 12 tasks total, 0 tasks running, 12 tasks queued...
 Result: 12 tasks total, 0 tasks running, 12 tasks queued -> PASSED!
 300ms later, should still have: 12 tasks total, 0 tasks running, 12 tasks queued...
 Result: 12 tasks total, 0 tasks running, 12 tasks queued -> PASSED!
 Unpausing pool.
-Task 3 done.
+Checking that the pool correctly reports that it is not paused.
+-> PASSED!
 Task 1 done.
 Task 2 done.
 Task 0 done.
+Task 3 done.
 300ms later, should have: 8 tasks total, 4 tasks running, 4 tasks queued...
 Result: 8 tasks total, 4 tasks running, 4 tasks queued -> PASSED!
 Pausing pool and using wait_for_tasks() to wait for the running tasks.
-Task 4 done.
-Task 6 done.
 Task 7 done.
 Task 5 done.
+Task 6 done.
+Task 4 done.
 After waiting, should have: 4 tasks total, 0 tasks running, 4 tasks queued...
 Result: 4 tasks total, 0 tasks running, 4 tasks queued -> PASSED!
 200ms later, should still have: 4 tasks total, 0 tasks running, 4 tasks queued...
 Result: 4 tasks total, 0 tasks running, 4 tasks queued -> PASSED!
 Unpausing pool and using wait_for_tasks() to wait for all tasks.
+Task 8 done.
 Task 9 done.
-Task 8 done.
 Task 10 done.
 Task 11 done.
 After waiting, should have: 0 tasks total, 0 tasks running, 0 tasks queued...